KhodeDan/PassWordManager/README.md

-# What Is PasswordManager project?
+# What Is NyvoJax PasswordManager project?

 **This project serves as a personal endeavor for me to enhance my skills and understanding of fundamental Python concepts.
 It allows me to apply these concepts comprehensively, aiming to achieve a robust and reliable coding structure.
 The project is pursued independently with the goal of reaching a satisfactory and dependable outcome.**